ghassena94/abhaken/README.md

+# unyt-org has created an amazing fullstack framework called uix , a new web-technology that offeres many cool abstraction for reactivity , Cross realm imports and  persistent contexts here is a link for further readings : https://docs.unyt.org

+with the help of this framework we were able to develop a task&Project Management web Application.

 # Component: Project Logic

 Dieser Branch enthält die Implementierung der **Projekt-Dashboard-Logik** und führt mehrere neue Funktionen sowie Strukturverbesserungen ein, um die Verwaltung und Darstellung von Projekten und Nutzerdaten zu verbessern.